jsimplicio/jsimplicio.github.io/_posts/2018-10-25-the-dscout-web-onboarding-experience.md

 hero_color: "#197FF6"
 tags: [dscout, software development, onboarding, React app]
 ---
-One of the things dscout have always lacked was a clear way to onboard new researchers.
-A new researcher would login and arrive at an empty blank project.
+The web dscout platform lacked a way to onboard new researchers.
+A new researcher would login for the first time and arrive at an empty blank project.

 ### Brief
-In this project we worked towards making a home for the dscout web experience that was focused on onboarding users into the platform.
+We worked towards making an onboarding experience for new users for the dscout web experience.

-We wanted the home to house projects and guide both new and seasoned researchers throghout the product.
+We wanted the home to guide new researchers throghout the product.

 ### Objectives
 * Provide an onboarding experience for new users.